Rahulkumar2215/morgan-stanley-financial-risk-analysis/README.md

 - `financial_risk_analysis.ipynb` - the full analysis with outputs and charts
 - `morgan_stanley.csv` - the dataset
-- `report/summary_report.pdf` - plain-language summary report with recommendations
+- `summary_report.pdf` - plain-language summary report with recommendations

 ## How to run